smarieimperial/minizon/README.md

 # Node.js & MySQL

-Note:  See file named, 'bamazon_output.html'
+Note:  See file named, 'minizon_output.html' and refer back to original project named 'bamazon' for clarity on code related to .env and .gitignore

 ## Overview